 Know Before You Go

 Bagby Hot Springs is located about 45 minutes South East of Estacada, Oregon.
-After the beautiful drive up the Clackamas River Basin on Hwy 224, you turn South and follow the Collawash River.
-There is a parking lot and campground located at the trailhead bearing the name Bagby Trailhead.
-The campground is to the left when entering the parking lot and is commonly known as Nohorn Campground.
+After the beautiful drive down the Clackamas River Basin on Hwy 224 (Clackamas Hwy), you turn South on the Clackamas River Road NF-26.
+Then turn South on the Collawash River Rd NF-63.
+Then turn Right on Bagby Rd NF-70.
+There is a parking lot and campground located at the trailhead bearing the name Bagby Hot Springs Trailhead and Campground.